Tableau Server on Azure Quickstart, now for both Linux and Windows

 Once deployed, all of the associated resources will appear in a resource group within your Azure portal (its location will vary based on your selection), which helps you keep them organized in your Azure account.
 In the deployment form, you can specify which type of machine to use:

 You can read more about Azure sizes here.
-You can also choose the underlying Linux distribution of the machine—Ubuntu 16.04, RHEL 7.6 or CentOS 7.5.
+You can also choose the underlying operating system of the machine.

 To learn more about the specifics of this deployment, please refer to the deployment guide on Github.